Virtual International Authority File

 The Virtual International Authority File (VIAF) is an international authority file.
-It is a joint project of several national libraries and operated by the Online Computer Library Center (OCLC).
+It is a joint project of several national libraries, operated by the Online Computer Library Center (OCLC).

 History

-Discussion about having a common international authority started in the late 1990s.
-After a series of failed attempts to come up with a unique common authority file, the new idea was to link existing national authorities.
-This would present all the benefits of a common file without requiring a large investment of time and expense in the process.
+Discussions about having a joint international authority started in the late 1990s.
+After several failed attempts to develop a unique joint authority file, the new idea was to link existing national authorities.
+This would present all the benefits of a standard file without requiring a significant investment of time and expense in the process.

-The VIAF concept was introduced at the 2003 World Library and Information Congress, hosted by the International Federation of Library Associations.
-The project was initiated by the US Library of Congress (LC), the German National Library (DNB) and the OCLC on 6 August 2003.
+The project was initiated by the American Library of Congress (LC), the German National Library (DNB), and the OCLC in April 1998 as a proof-of-concept that authority records can be linked.
+After extensive testing, the VIAF consortium was formed at the 2003 World Library and Information Congress, hosted by the International Federation of Library Associations. on 6 August 2003, and by September it had its own page at the OCLC website.
 The Bibliothèque nationale de France (BnF) joined the project on 5 October 2007.

-The project transitioned to being a service of the OCLC on 4 April 2012.
+The project transitioned to being a service of OCLC on 4 April 2012.

-The aim is to link the national authority files (such as the German Name Authority File) to a single virtual authority file.
+The aim is to link the national authority files (such as the German Integrated Authority File) to a single virtual authority file.
 In this file, identical records from the different data sets are linked together.
-A VIAF record receives a standard data number, contains the primary "see" and "see also" records from the original records, and refers to the original authority records.
-The data is made available online and are available for research and data exchange and sharing.
+A VIAF record receives a standard data number, contains the primary "see" and "see also" records from the original documents, and refers to the original authority records.
+The data is made available online and is available for research and, data exchange and sharing.
 Reciprocal updating uses the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) protocol.

 The file numbers are also being added to Wikipedia biographical articles and are incorporated into Wikidata.

 Christine L. Borgman groups VIAF with the International Standard Name Identifier and ORCID systems, describing all three as "loosely coordinated efforts to standardize name forms".
 Borgman characterizes all three systems as attempts to solve the problem of author name disambiguation, which has grown in scale as the quantity of data multiplies.
 She notes that VIAF, unlike the other two systems, is led by libraries, as opposed to individual authors or creators.